scoobybejesus/cryptools/examples/examples.md

 We bypassed the wizard because:

-1. The  required parameters were passed.
+1. The required parameters were passed in.
-2. Default values were used for parameters not passed.
+2. Default values were used for parameters not passed in.
 3. The `-a` flag was set which accepts all parameters without asking twice (i.e., skips the wizard).

 The only "required" parameter is the input file.